Professor of Civil Engineering

-Professor Al-Tabbaa’s research revolves around the development, testing and application of technologies and materials in civil and environmental engineering for intelligent, sustainable and low carbon future infrastructure and built environment.
-This includes ground improvement, land remediation, intelligent biomimetic infrastructure materials, waste immobilisation and construction materials and products..
+Professor Al-Tabbaa’s research revolves around the development, testing and application of technologies and materials in civil engineering for intelligent, sustainable and low carbon future infrastructure and built environment.
+This includes ground improvement, land remediation and intelligent biomimetic infrastructure materials.

 The £1.24M TSB SMiRT project (Soil Mix Remediation Technology) has been a focal point for the research activities in land remediation and ground improvement and established the largest UK research-based full-scale field trials of a contaminated site in the UK using soil mix technology.
 The on-going work involves validation of field application to increase uptake of the technology and provide stakeholder confidence.

 A key element of the construction materials area was the £1.67M EPSRC funded Materials for Life (M4L) project in collaboration with Cardiff (Lead) and Bath University as well as 11 international centres of excellence and 22 industrial partners.
 This initiative established the first UK Centre of Excellent on Intelligent Construction Materials to develop self-healing cement-based materials for geotechnical and structural applications.
 The goal is to significantly reduce the costs of future maintenance and enhance the sustainability and safety of future construction.
 This has recently been followed by the new funding of a £4.85M EPSRC Programme Grant: Resilient Materials for Life (RM4L) to expand the research and applications remit and move towards the development of truly biomimetic infrastructure Materials that are self-sensing, self-diagnosing, self-immunising, self-reporting and self-repairing.